andytudhope/thebluebook/source/fugue-ii/index.md

 The Blue Book's [source code awaits you here](https://github.com/andytudhope/thebluebook/tree/book/source/ "Dive in!").
 Be sure to take the [grey pill](https://breakingsmart.substack.com/p/the-internet-is-one-big-grey-pill) if you find yourself disoriented.

 Links are an opportunity Leibniz never had.
-Take the “Society” link in _Who Are You?_ It refers to an Eddie Vedder song of the same name and explains a line in the poem - I really did sing Society to a bunch of sticks in a desert with a friend playing a ukulele.
+Take the “Society” link in _Who Are You?_ It refers to an Eddie Vedder song of the same name and explains a line in the poem - I really did sing that song to some stick art in a desert, with a friend playing a ukulele.
 However, it actually links to the version of the song from the soundtrack of the movie of the book “Into the Wild” by Jon Krakauer, and it’s description tag reads “Alexander Supertramp” - the name Christopher McCandless takes on in his travels.

 One word; and a whole matrix of meaning comes with it.
 I hope you enjoy finding and deciphering the many others in the book.